aplteam/Cider/docs/Cider-User-Guide.md

 A>
 A> Feel free to save system variables in files like `⎕IO.apla` in your source folder.
 A>
-A> That's another way to make sure that system variables are set as early as possible because Link will establish the values of system variables defined in files before it attempts to bring in code.
+A> That's another way to make sure that system variables are set as early as possible because Link will establish the values of system variables defined in files before it attempts to bring code into the workspace.

 #### 3. Bringing in the code

-In this step all files with supported file extensions[^extensions] found in `source` and any sub folder are established in the workspace in `{parent}.{projectSpace}`.
+In this step all files with supported file extensions (See Link's documentation for details) found in `source` and any sub folder are established in the workspace in `{parent}.{projectSpace}`.

 Note that from now on we will refer to: